Meti0X7CB/SquarePlayer/README.md

 # SquarePlayer
-An sleek square player to control all your music.
+A sleek square player to control all your music.
 It supports all major music clients including Spotify, Apple Music, Youtube Music and many more.

 ## Functionality